DorkHelmet/rankingsystems/README.md

 ## Existing Systems
 ### 1.1 Magic Arena
-MA uses a hidden MMR, but like most other system they have choosen to implement a tierd progressing system for ranked games:
+MA uses a hidden MMR (like most games), but like most other system they have choosen to implement a tierd progressing system for ranked games:
 * There are six tiers: Bronze, Silver, Gold, Platinum, Diamond, and Mythic.
 Each non-Mythic rank has four levels, with level 1 being the best and level 4 being the worst within that tier.
 For Constructed, each level consists of 6 steps.
 For Limited, Bronze consists of 4 steps and all other tiers consist of 5 steps.
 * Tiers operate separately for Constructed and Limited.
 To tier up in Constructed, you’ll want to play in the “Ranked” best-of-one games or in the “Ranked” best-of-three games.
 Both contribute towards the same tier.
 To tier up in Limited, you’ll want to enter the best-of-one Draft events.
 * Everyone initially starts at Bronze level 4.
 You gain steps with wins: in best-of-one, it’s 2 steps gained per win in Bronze and Silver and 1 step gained per win in Gold, Platinum, and Diamond.
 You lose steps with a defeat: in best-of-one, it’s 0 steps lost per win in Bronze and 1 step lost per win in all other ranks.